INDIAN CHILD WELFARE ACT (ICWA)

 Federal Register list can be found here.

-Once the Social Worker knows or has reason to believe that the child is an Indian child, the social worker must notify the designated tribal representative of the tribes that may have a connection to the child.
 The notice must be sent, at a minimum, by registered mail, return receipt requested.
 Personal service or other types of service may be in addition to but not in lieu of such mail.
 The duty to inquire and to give notice as required by the law is affirmative and continues throughout the lifetime of the child and the case.
 Welfare and Institutions Code §§ 224.2, 224.3

 Intervention by the Tribal Court